-- 1. Non-Community goods and end-use goods may be abandoned to the State by the holder of the procedure or, where applicable, the holder of the goods. - 2.
+- 1. Non-Community goods and end-use goods, provided they have not been used, may with prior permission of the customs authorities be abandoned to the State by the holder of the procedure or, where applicable, the holder of the goods. - 2.
 Abandonment shall not entail any expense for the State.
 The holder of the procedure or, where applicable, the holder of goods, shall bear the costs of any destruction or other disposal of goods.